choldgraf/choldgraf.github.io/_sources/posts/2018/sphinx-copy-buttons.md.txt

 ---
 tags: python blogging sphinx documentation
-title: Adding copy buttons to code blocks in Sphinx
 permalink: sphinx-copy-buttons
 category: documentation
 date: 2018-07-05
 ---

+# Adding copy buttons to code blocks in Sphinx

 > **NOTE: This is now a sphinx extension!** Thanks to some friendly suggestions, I've written
 > this up as a super tiny sphinx extension.
 Check it out here: https://github.com/choldgraf/sphinx-copybutton